komit-ag/.github/.github/pull_request_template.md

 -

 ## Solution
-- [ ] I have implemented a optimal solution.
+- [ ] I have implemented an optimal solution.
 - [ ] I had to made compromisses.
     - _If so, please fill out the following subsection._